puppetlabs/trapperkeeper/doc/example-web-service.md

 examples.ring-app.example-services/ernie-service
 ```

-This configuration indicates that _trapperkeeper's_ bundled webserver-service is to be loaded, as well as the three new
+This configuration indicates that _TrapperKeeper's_ bundled webserver-service is to be loaded, as well as the three new
 services defined in the `example_services.clj` file.

 ### The `config.ini` configuration file ###